Dead On The Water by R.W.K. Clark

 But here’s the kicker.

-Simultaneously, at the lab in Belize where the girl was bitten, all of the rats have gone on murderous rampages.
+Simultaneously, at the lab in Belize where the child was bitten, all of the rats have gone on murderous rampages.
 They have all been victims of experiments conducted by a mad scientist.
 Now, his assistant must join forces with the CDC to contain the zombie outbreak in the lab before it manages to escape and the virus spreads out of control.

 ‘Dead on the Water’ is a fast-paced book that speeds along with action.
 One of the best things about this author is that he writes in a manner that really keeps things moving, and he effectively tells the story in a way that gets you through its pages in a short amount of time.
 You will like the realism of the ending, but Clark is known for this in his writing as well.
 With him you don’t really have to wonder ‘if’; you simply wonder ‘how’.
 Another reason why I added this novel to the best zombie books list.